 Zen Launches the "First" 3D Phone in India.

-looking forward to what Zen can really offer.
+While the 3D experience with Spice M-67 did not deliver as expected, we’re still looking forward to what Zen can really offer.
 The phone uses 3D-Stereoscopic technology with which you can view images, videos and even the interface that are in 3D, without the 3D glasses.

 Users can toggle between 3D and 2D interface as they prefer.
 The phone has some more features like a 1.3 MP camera, FM radio, mp3/mp4 player and dual speakers.
 The memory can be expanded up to 8 GB and they throw in a free 2 GB card.
 It also has dual SIM (GSM + GSM) and dual speakers.
 It's priced at Rs.
 4,599 which looks quite reasonable.